 306 N. Church St., Salisbury, N.C.

-Founded in 1865, and known as Salisbury Station and Mount Zion Society, the name was changed to honor the Union soldiers who fought for the freedom of slaves.
-In 1873 the church purchased this property.
-The first church building housed the office of Joseph C. Price while he was president of Livingstone College.
+The Soldiers Memorial A.M.E.
+Zion Church was founded in 1865 as the Salisbury Station and Mount Zion Society.
+The name was later changed to honor the Union soldiers who fought for the freedom of slaves.
+The church purchased the property In 1873, and the building housed the office of Joseph C. Price while he was president of Livingstone College.

 Southwest Corner of Church St. & Liberty St.

-As an early burial site of African Americans, the memorial, dedicated in 2006, was designed by Seattle artist, Maggie Smith, as a compassionate symbol to acknowledge the past, challenge visitors to think about the present, and offer hope for the future.
-The sidewalk and intersection are paved with bricks laid as African textile patterns which symbolize ancestry and protection.
+The Oak Grove-Freedman's Cemetery & Memorial is an early burial site of African Americans.
+The memorial was dedicated in 2006 as a compassionate symbol to acknowledge the past, challenge visitors to think about the present, and offer hope for the future.
+Seattle artist, Maggie Smith designed the memorial.
+The sidewalk and intersection surrounding the memorial are paved with bricks laid as African textile patterns which symbolize ancestry and protection.

 Rowan Museum's African American Exhibit